 Property owners have a responsibility to warn visitors about dangers that aren’t immediately obvious.
 If they can’t fix a hazard right away, they should take reasonable steps to alert people to its presence.
 A simple “Wet Floor” sign after mopping or yellow caution tape around a deep crack in the sidewalk can often fulfill this duty.
 If there were no signs, cones, or barriers to warn you about the danger, it strengthens your argument that the owner was negligent.
 Their failure to provide a simple warning can be a critical piece of evidence showing they didn’t take your safety seriously.

-Establishing the Owner Knew About the Danger (and Did Nothing)
+Proving the Owner Knew About the Danger

 This can be the most challenging part of your claim, but it’s essential.
 You need to show that the property owner was aware of the unsafe condition but failed to address it in a timely manner.
 This can be proven in two ways.
 First, you can show they had actual knowledge—for example, another customer had already reported the spill.
 Second, you can show they had constructive knowledge, meaning they should have known about the hazard if they were exercising reasonable care.
 For instance, if a freezer had been leaking for hours, a diligent owner should have discovered it.
 Proving this often requires a thorough investigation, which is where an experienced attorney can make all the difference.